Flyns157/API-recommendation/Recommender/utils/recommender_engine/README.md

 - **Hybrid Approaches**: Combine explicit relationships and embeddings.
 - **Real-Time Updates**: Enhance recommendations with live activity streams.
-- **Improved Embeddings**: Use pre-trained language models for richer semantic understanding.
+- **Improved Embeddings**: Use neo4j instead of mongoDB to generate imbedding and use a "range" around the user and don't overload the server